Best Kid Watering Can Set

 The rosette end creates a gentle shower effect, ideal for delicate seedlings and other adventures around the garden or backyard.
 However, the shower is not precise enough to target the roots of houseplants.
 With this Melissa and Doug product, we think your blossoming gardener will be perfectly equipped for the job, and we recommend it to toddlers and children ready to shower flowers.

-We think little plant caretakers will smile using the adorable Cado Elephant Watering Can.
-This can is inexpensive yet durable and long-lasting, assuming it will not be sitting in direct sunlight.
+Little plant caretakers will smile with the Cado Elephant Watering Can, which costs a fraction of some competitors in our lineup.
 The elephant's long and slender trunk makes this product great for precision watering, such as plant roots or hard-to-reach places.
+This plastic option is also durable and long-lasting, assuming it will not be sitting in direct sunlight.

 Made from 100% recycled plastic, the Green Toys Watering Can is ready to join your child at the beach or in the garden.
 This watering can is sturdy and durable, sports a rosette sprinkler end, as well as a cotton rope carrying handle.
 Plus, for extra outdoor fun, the set includes a rake and shovel.

 With gardening and outside play comes dirt, and we wonder if the cotton rope handle will show dirt over time.
 However, this may not be a deal-breaker as well-loved toys typically show wear and tear.
 Despite this matter, we think this watering is high-quality and recommend it to eco-minded families who appreciate the company's effort to repurpose recycled plastic, along with the bonus perk of hand tools.